EmiFej/WB-OEMC/docs/setup.md

 🔥 __Ensruing Repeatability tips__:
 -
 - If you want other developers/contributors to repeat your project, then remember to use the `uv.lock` command and make sure `pyproject.lock` file gets uploaded to git-repo.
-  - `uv.lock` will generate or update the `pyproject.lock` file with your latest `pyproject.toml`.
+  - `uv lock` cmd will generate or update the `uv.lock` file with your latest installed dependencies.
 Make sure to commit the lock file to version control.
-  - when the user uses `uv pip install` (via the `Make it` command), the uv installer respects the `pyproject.lock` file for installing exact version of dependencies.
+  - when the user uses `uv pip install` (via the `Make it` command), the uv installer respects the `uv.lock` file for installing exact version of dependencies.
+  - While the environment is synced automatically, it may also be explicitly synced using `uv sync` cmd

+uv sync
 ---

 # 🔥 Bonus Tip: